How long does an appointment last? Will the procedure hurt? Is it safe? Get answers to the most frequently asked questions here.

 Everyone’s situation is unique and we will do our best to help you get the care you need regardless of your ability to pay.

-We accept money orders; Master Card, VISA, or American Express credit or debit card.
-We cannot accept personal checks or cash.
+We accept cash, money orders; Master Card, VISA, or American Express credit or debit card.
+We cannot accept personal checks.

 Most insurance plans cover abortion; however, in order to determine whether your policy actually covers this medical expense, you will need to call your insurance company or plan administrator to find out your benefits for abortion services.
 Please be sure to ask your insurance provider if you have a deductible or a co-pay so that you can be prepared for that expense.
 Depending on your policy, it may be necessary to obtain a referral from a primary care physician before setting up an abortion appointment.